 What not to say: Can’t you not hang out with her alone at least?

 Say this instead: What do you think about not hanging out with her alone?

 While these sentences are all clear and direct, the first in each example feels like an attack.

 This could escalate a civil talk into an argument real quick.
 In the third example, framing a request the second way gives the listener a sense of control that opens them up to a dialogue.
 Asking the first way presents a demand that leads to a reactive, defensive response.
 Not good for a productive discussion.

 Again, if your man does not respect or hear these concerns, it is a major red flag.
 That might mean revisiting the issue.
 If that has failed, it might be time for some hard choices.
 Don’t let anyone disrespect you or your wishes, intentional or otherwise.

-If your marriage is failing, then check out this short video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is failing, then check out this short video on how to Save Your Marriage Forever that will help get yours back on track.